 5 For companies, "substantial" means more than 10 % of their consolidated balance sheets or earnings.
 For financial institutions and investment funds, "substantial" means more than 10% of their underlying portfolio volumes.

-6 less than 10% of the amount of EU Guarantee coverage shall be for MSMEs in the carbon intensive sectors.
+6The amount of Guarantee coverage with EU funds should be no more than 10% for MSMEs in carbon-intensive sectors.